RajenderDandyal/network-interfaces-for-api/README.md

 node app.js 135.2.6.123

 if we run node app.js 0.0.0.0, or node app.js null,... then our app will be available on every interfaces available to machine--public,private,local --- thats the default behaviour that we get.

+## usefull comands on linux/ubuntu
+ * ifconfig: tells all available network interface/host on machine.
+Usually 2, i.e public and local/loopback
+ * webstat: tells all available connection on interfaces ex, tcp tcp6, hdp, socket.
+ * webstat -tln: this is most usefull while debuging connection issues, it only tells connection with interface and port on tcp, tcp6, thats where our app usually lives.